liamdawson/computersecurity.rocks/README.md

 too!
 When everyone improves their security standards, it makes support easier.
 Feel free to contribute useful, actionable advice, or tweak the site to better serve users of all kinds.

+(If you're a designer, I'd _love_ your contributions)

+## Development

+Site is comprised of a small hand-written pipeline, building Pug into HTML, and PostCSS into CSS.
+I’m open to pipeline changes **if** they do not introduce a runtime dependency on JavaScript.
+Pipeline is contained in `build.js`.

+`yarn dev` will run a server on `http://localhost:8080` and reload on changes.

+Contributions welcome!

+### Goals/TODOs

+* [ ] Multilingual
+* [ ] Minify production builds suitably
+* [ ] Good image usage